-It is all too easy to view your role solely through the one-dimensional lens of “defined role & responsibility” (i.e. what you need to do) and whilst you are focusing on the one-dimensional view, you may be missing out on golden opportunities simply because you are not using the “opportunity to learn” lens.
+When you look at your job, you probably see your role and responsibilities as stated in your job description – right?
+It is easy to view your role solely through the one-dimensional lens of your “defined role & responsibility” (i.e. what you need to do) and whilst you are focusing on that one-dimensional view, you may be missing out on golden opportunities simply because you are not using the “opportunity to learn” lens.

-Doing your job well, merely demonstrates that you are capable which in today’s competitive market is mandatory, hence there are no prizes awarded for doing your job.
+Doing your job well, merely demonstrates that you are capable which in today’s competitive market is mandatory, hence there are no prizes awarded for just doing your job.
 If you want to stand out, you need to show that you are exceptional.

-So how do you achieve this?
+How do you achieve this?